Adlington Hall: Present day

 Adlington Hall stands in open countryside to the west of the village of Adlington, Cheshire, England.
 It was designated a Grade I listed building on 25 July 1952.
 Grade I listing means that the building is acknowledged to be "of exceptional interest, sometimes considered to be internationally important".
-The hall is still privately owned by the Legh family, who live in the hall.
+The hall was privately owned by the Leigh family, who lived in the hall, and was sold in 2023 with 1,921 acres, the guide price having been £30 million.
 It is open to the public and for guided tours for groups at advertised times.

 The Great Hall and the Hunting Lodge are available to be hired for weddings and social functions.
 The south wing of the stable block has been converted into eight flats and is known as The Mews.
 It has been designated as a Grade II* listed building.
 Grade II* listing applies to "particularly important buildings of more than special interest".
 The east wing is listed Grade II and has been converted into two flats and tea rooms.
 The landscape park has been registered at Grade II* in the National Register of Historic Parks and Gardens.
 Designation as Grade II* on the Register means that the site is "particularly important, of more than special interest".

-The Hall was used as the location for Stoke Moran, home of Dr Grimesby Roylott, in the episode "The Speckled Band" (1984) of the Granada TV series Sherlock Holmes.
+In 1984 the Hall was used as the location for Stoke Moran, home of Dr Grimesby Roylott, for the episode "The Speckled Band" (1984) of the Granada TV series Sherlock Holmes.
+In 1986 it was used again in the series for the "Abbey Grange" episode.